General Terms and Conditions

 7 Service changes

-7.1 8020 may (acting in its capacity as agent for the Customer) from time to time and without notice, change:
+7.1 8020 may (acting in its capacity as agent for the Customer) from time to time and with a minimum of 30 days prior notice, change:

 7.1.1 the Services and/or Goods;